 1 Background

 The total asset growth anomaly indicates a negative relationship between return on equity and the annual growth rate of the total asset in the subsequent one year.
 Which means, firms and companies with relatively large rate of total asset growth are expected to produce relatively poor return on equity in the next year or the next given time period.
-The given set of stocks contains rank of annual total asset growth among the stocks.
+The given set of stocks contain rank of annual total asset growth among the stocks.
 It contains 300 non-financial stocks with highest growth of total asset in the previous year, and another 300 non-financial stocks with lowest growth of total asset.
 The former subset would be treated as the pool of short candidates, while the later subset would be treated as the pool of long positions.
 Based on previous finding, the TAGA filter provides us two portfolios each contains 300 stocks.

-In this project, we aim to further reduce the number of stocks within each portfolio and establish two new portfolios which contain 50 chosen short candidates, and 50 chosen long candidates respectively.
-Their weights are equal to each other, and remain unchanged.
+In this project, we aim to further reduce the number of stocks within each portfolio and establish two new portfolios which contain 50 chosen short candidates and 50 chosen long candidates respectively.
+The stocking in the set of long (or short) candidates have the same weights that would remain unchanged during the whole period.
+This setting for stocks from short candidates is the same.
 The initial endowment of the portfolio is $500K with an initial short position of $3K on each short candidate and an initial long position of $13K on each of the 50 long candidates, inclusive all transaction cost.

 2 Data and Algorithm

 Since our goal is to trim the size of the given two portfolios from 300 to 50, a new filter could be designed.
-Also, based on the fact that our candidates are non-financial firms, accounting factors could act as relative good indicators of their performance.
+Also, based on the fact that our candidates are non-financial firms, accounting factors could act as relatively good indicators of their performance.
 Therefore, we examined the following factors for long and short candidates respectively.

 2.1 Long Position Candidates

-The following are chose factors along with the reasons for choosing them.
+The followings are chosen factors along with the reasons why we choose them.

 2.1.1 Total Asset Change